NumminorihSF/node-postgres/README.md

 **This is fork of original library with TCP-keepalive fix.
 Untill original package have not this fix, this package will be updated.**

+**You can prefer to use original PG lib with standalone fix.
+If it is so - use [pg-ka-fix](https://github.com/numminorihsf/pg-ka-fix)**

 [![Build Status](https://secure.travis-ci.org/brianc/node-postgres.svg?branch=master)](http://travis-ci.org/brianc/node-postgres)
 ![io.js supported](https://img.shields.io/badge/io.js-supported-green.svg)